-\We thank Robert Akerlof, Kai Barron, Roland Bénabou, Christine Exley, Guillaume Fréchette, Tobias König, Dorothea Kübler, Muriel Niederle, Kirill Pogorelskiy, Jan Potters, Eugenio Proto, Andy Schotter, Daniel Sgroi, Bertil Tungodden, Yves Le Yaouanq, Sevgi Yuksel, and seminar participants in Berlin, Vienna, and Warwick for helpful comments.
-The paper also benefitted from discussions with conference participants at the Bogotá Experimental Economics Conference 2020, Nordic Conference on Behavioral and Experimental Economics (Kiel), European Meeting of the ESA (Dijon), Dr@w Forum (Warwick), and PhD Conference (Warwick).
+^{}We thank Robert Akerlof, Kai Barron, Roland Bénabou, Christine Exley, Guillaume Fréchette, Tobias König, Dorothea Kübler, Muriel Niederle, Kirill Pogorelskiy, Jan Potters, Eugenio Proto, Andy Schotter, Daniel Sgroi, Bertil Tungodden, Yves Le Yaouanq, Sevgi Yuksel, and seminar participants in Berlin, Vienna, and Warwick for helpful comments.
+The paper also benefitted from discussions with conference participants at the EEA virtual meeting, the Bogotá Experimental Economics Conference 2020, the Nordic Conference on Behavioral and Experimental Economics (Kiel), the European Meeting of the ESA (Dijon), the Dr@w Forum (Warwick), and the PhD Conference (Warwick).
 We started working on this project during our visit at the Center for Experimental Social Science at New York University, and we thank the Center for its hospitality.
 Financial support from the Warwick University PhD Conference Grant, the Deutsche Forschungsgemeinschaft through CRC TRR 190 (project number 280092119), and Leibniz Competition through the project SAW-2015-DIW-4 is gratefully acknowledged.